 The Library uses this information to help the Library make our site more useful to visitors and to learn about the number of visitors to our site and the types of technology our visitors use.
 The data that is collected is not connected to your personal information or identity.

 The Library does not use a paper process to collect and track customer circulation records.
 It is done electronically.
 The Library maintains information provided by our customers from the registration form they complete when they register for a library card.
 When an item is checked out, that item is then tied to that customer’s record in the library’s system.
-At the moment that library material is returned to the library, the link between the customer and the material is broken – the Library’s system does not retain information on what materials were taken out by whom the moment the item is returned.
+At the moment that library material is returned to the library, the link between the customer and the material is broken—that is, the Library’s system ceases to retain information on what materials were taken out by whom the moment the item is returned.

 The Library’s computer system has a logger file for technical purposes that logs every transaction in the system to ensure that if there is a data corruption or a system problem, the Library can rebuild the data from the logger file.
 All of that data is purged through the Library’s data processing back up process on a 60-day cycle.

-For site security purposes and to ensure that this service remains available to all users, Queens Borough Public Library uses software programs to monitor network traffic to identify unauthorized attempts to upload or change information or otherwise cause damage.
+For site security purposes and to ensure that this service remains available to all users, the Library uses software programs to monitor network traffic to identify unauthorized attempts to upload or change information or otherwise cause damage.

 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and 18 U.S.C.
 Sec.
 1001 and 1030.
 Except for the above purposes, no other attempts are made to identify individual users or their usage habits.